Ghalban/the_pit/other_stuff/CSP_AnimTools/README.md

+# How To Install:
+Download and drag and drop AnimTools.laf to your CSP Auto Actions panel.

 # New Nested Animation Folder
 Creates a nested animation folder template with Three  lineart layers designated to different tasks:
 1. **LN - Folder for Lineart**